exercism/javascript/exercises/concept/recycling-robot/.docs/instructions.md

 ### 10. Check if an object has an `id` property

-Implement the `hasIdProperty` function, that checks whether an object has a `constructor` property.
+Implement the `hasIdProperty` function, that checks whether an object has an `id` property.

 ```javascript
 class MyClass {